 The scope of application of the Pillar III requirements is confined to GBI and its branch.
-The information disclosed in this document is not subject to an external audit, but is verified and approved independently within GBI.
+The information disclosed in this document is not subject to an external audit, but is verified and approved internally within GBI.
 Differences can be found between the figures presented in this report and the figures in the Annual Report of GBI.
-This is mainly due to application of F-IRB approach and the figures in this report, unless otherwise stated, refer to Exposure at Default (EAD) whereas the figures presented in annual report are in line with GBI's accounting framework.
+This is mainly due to the fact that the figures in this report, unless otherwise stated, refer to Exposure at Default (EAD), whereas the figures presented in the annual report are in line with GBI's accounting framework, which is based on IFRS.
+Furthermore, small differences could arise due to the rounding of the figures.